OpenIndiana/oi-docs/docs/handbook/squeak.md

 $ usermod -P Squeak <someuser>

-is enough, but this will replace the old list of profiles by Squeak only.
+is sufficient, but this will replace the old list of profiles by Squeak only.

-Once that is done the user can "pfexec squeak" to allow squeak to sets the priority of the scheduling thread.
+Once that is done the user can "pfexec squeak" to allow squeak to set the priority of the scheduling thread.

 As far as we can see this does not actually matter a lot, and running squeak without Squeak profile is possible, although that it will print an annoying warning on startup (that "pthread_setschedparam failed: Not owner ).
+By running Squeak in the pfexec profile shell, the warning will not be displayed.